-The Associate in Pre-Nursing DTA/MRP (Major Ready Pathway) degree is designed for students who intend to transfer directly from BBCC to a baccalaureate institution to complete a bachelors degree in nursing (BSN).
+The Associate in Pre-Nursing DTA/MRP degree is designed for students who intend to transfer directly from BBCC to a baccalaureate institution to complete a Bachelors degree (BSN) in nursing.

-The Associate in Applied Science-Transfer (AAS-T) degree is designed for students who plan to transfer to a four-year institution with an applied science degree in a professional/technical program from BBCC.
+The Associate in Applied Science-T (AAS-T) degree is designed for students who plan to transfer to a four-year institution with an applied science degree in a professional/technical program from BBCC.

-The Associate in Applied Science (AAS) degree is awarded to students completing an approved course of study in a professional/technical program.
+The Associate in Applied Science (AAS) degree is awarded to students completing an approved course of study in a professional technical program.

 The Associate in General Studies (AGS) degree is awarded to students completing a less structured program of study.
-Although credit for appropriate coursework included in an AGS may be transferred to a four-year institution, the AGS degree does not, by itself, provide the potential transfer advantages of the AA&S-DTA.
+Although credit for appropriate coursework included in an AGS may be transferred to a four-year institution, the AGS degree does not, by itself, provide the potential transfer advantages of the Associate in Arts & Science-DTA.
 The AGS is not a direct transfer degree program.